-During my time teaching in the early years, it was not unusual to have a number of students who would reverse letters and numbers during reading and writing activities.
+If you’re teaching in an elementary school, it’s not unusual to have at least a few students who reverse (or confuse) letters and numbers during reading, writing, and math activities.

-As educators, we know it is a common developmental hurdle to deal with in the classroom and with repetition and exposure, most children are able to settle their letter confusion.
+Sometimes that’s a sign they could use additional support (more on that side of the mirror writing coin here), but as educators, we know it is a common developmental hurdle to deal with in the classroom, and with repetition and exposure, most children can settle their letter confusion.

 Mouth Formation Trick

-In this strategy, students are taught that when they make the /b/ sound, the crease between the upper and lower lip is straight, just like the line in the letter ‘b’.
-When making a /d/ sound, the tongue is curled just like the curl is first when writing the d.
+In this strategy, students are taught that when they make the /b/ sound, the crease between the upper and lower lip is straight, just like the line that starts the letter ‘b’ when writing it.
+When making a /d/ sound, the tongue is curled just like the curl that starts the letter ‘d’ when writing it.

-You could also use this example for the letters m and w.
-When you make the /m/ sound your lips are closed just like the top of the letter m.
-When you make the /w/ sound, your mouth is open, just like the top of the letter w.
+You can also use this strategy for the letters m and w.
+When you make the /m/ sound, your lips are closed just like the top of the letter m.
+When you make the /w/ sound, your mouth is open just like the top of the letter w.